bloodchen/mx6doc/17-membership.md

 ## Understanding Maxthon Membership

 Maxthon Browser Membership offers a suite of additional features and benefits designed to elevate your browsing experience.
-From ad-free browsing to exclusive access to new features, Maxthon Membership is tailored for users who demand more from their web browser.

 ### Key Benefits include:

-- **Ad-Free Browsing:** Enjoy a cleaner, faster browsing experience without any ads.
+- **Auto check in:** Automatically check-in in the New tab page.
 - **Exclusive Features:** Access new features before they're available to the public.
 - **Enhanced Support:** Get priority support from our team when you need assistance.